 CLAIM BODY- consists of all the elements of the claim.

-The following discussion envisages the comparison of drafting patent claims in India, Europe, and US patent office.
+The following discussion envisages the comparison of drafting patent claims in Europe, US, and Indian patent office.

 1.Types of claims: